Related Articles

 - It is a web-based business analytics tool suite that excels in data visualization.

-- Power BI is a robust, extensive modeling and real-time analytics tool as well as allows for custom development.
+- Power BI is a robust, extensive data modeling and real-time analytics tool as well as allows for custom development.

 - It is providing a user-friendly interface and excellent data visualization capabilities.